Dre Campbell Farm

 Snow mold typically appears as pink, gray, or white patches and can cause the grass to die if left untreated.

-If you see any of the following signs in your yard, you likely have snow mold and should take action to get rid of it.
+If you see any of the following signs in your yard, you likely have snow mold and should take action to remove it.

-• Circles of straw-colored patches in grass that range in different sizes.
+• Circles of straw-colored patches in the grass that range in different sizes.

 • As the ground dries up, the patches on the grass take on a matted appearance and turn black, orange, or brown.